AI4Finance-Foundation/ElegantRL/docs/source/index.rst

    :align: center
    :target: https://github.com/AI4Finance-Foundation/ElegantRL

-`ElegantRL <https://github.com/AI4Finance-Foundation/ElegantRL>`_ is developped for researchers and practitioners with the following advantages:.
+`ElegantRL <https://github.com/AI4Finance-Foundation/ElegantRL>`_ is developped for researchers and practitioners with the following features:

    - **Lightweight**: The core codes  <1,000 lines (check elegantrl/tutorial), using PyTorch (train), OpenAI Gym (env), NumPy, Matplotlib (plot).

-   - **Efficient**: more efficient than `Ray RLlib <https://github.com/ray-project/ray>`_ in many testing cases.
+   - **Efficient**: in many testing cases, we find it more efficient than than `Ray RLlib <https://github.com/ray-project/ray>`_ in many testing cases.

    - **Stable**: much more stable than `Stable Baseline 3 <https://github.com/DLR-RM/stable-baselines3>`_.